Martha-Irhirhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword is a file that displays  all the lines in the file /etc/passwd that do not contain the pattern “bin”.

 19-AZ will all characters A and c from input to Z and e respectively.

+6-third_line Write a script that displays the third line of the file iacta